rodolphe37/electron-react-javascript-boilerplate/README.md

 // code.
 You can also put them in separate files and require them here.
 ```

-Yeah, this is not a “minimal” `electron.js` setup, but I wanted some nice defaults and made sure we’re following [Electron’s security guidelines](https://www.electronjs.org/docs/latest/tutorial/security).
+Yeah, this is not a “minimal” `electron.cjs` setup, but I wanted some nice defaults and made sure we’re following [Electron’s security guidelines](https://www.electronjs.org/docs/latest/tutorial/security).

 During execution, Electron will look for this script in the main field of the app’s package.json config, so let’s update it: